conversejs/converse.js/docs/source/configuration.rst

 * Default:  ``false``

-Plays a notification sound when you receive a personal message or when your nickname is mentioned in a chat room.
+Plays a notification sound when you receive a personal message or when your nickname is mentioned in a chatroom.

 Inside the ``./sounds`` directory of the Converse.js repo you'll see MP3 and Ogg formatted sound files.
 We need both, because neither format is supported by all browsers.